Skip to main content

 Client logs showing the SDK making a GET to the canary URL

-The SDK parsed the resource_metadata value from the 401 header and made a GET http://localhost:8888/ssrf-proof request — a URL the client was never configured to contact.
+The SDK extracted resource_metadata from the 401 header and sent a GET to localhost:8888, a URL the client was never configured to contact.

 httpcore.http11: receive_response_headers.complete